-I’m a journalist who has delved into subcultures for the past 10 years, writing for the largest daily newspaper in Maine, editing music and fashion pages for TRACE Magazine here in New York, and most recently I was Nightlife Editor for Sheckys.com.
+I’m a journalist who has delved into subcultures for more than a decade, writing for the largest daily newspaper in Maine, editing music and fashion pages for TRACE Magazine here in New York, editing nightlife for Shecky’s Media, and currently freelancing for CBS New York and other outlets.
 I’m an amateur bartender and I don’t consider myself a cocktail expert–just a highly curious enthusiast who happens to be friends with some of NYC’s finest mixologists.
 Not only does this mean I get to raid their liquor supplies, read their cocktail books, and sample their concoctions, but they also help keep me in the loop on many things liquid- and bar-related.
-They will be contributing to this blog from time to time, along with others in the cocktail brethren.

 My favorite drink?
 Well that’s really too hard to answer, there’s just so many.
 I’m a sucker for a frothy Ramos Gin Fizz, a tart Negroni, a spicy cucumber margarita, or ginger-y drinks like the Presbyterian and the Moscow Mule.
 In a pinch, a gin and tonic or a chilled gin martini will do.
-And nothing closes out a long day like a tall glass of ale and a shot of whiskey.
-Pickle back!
+And nothing closes out a long day like a tall glass of ale and a neat pour of Scotch.

 “Better read it first, for if one drinks much from a bottle marked ‘Poison’, it’s almost certain to disagree with one sooner or later.” — Alice in Wonderland